12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 The beauty is in the blocking.
 You can cap a tower to prevent anyone from winning on that space.
 You can trap opponents by building around them.
 You can create staircases only you can climb while denying paths to others.

 Best for: Chess players who want something visually striking that plays quickly but rewards repeated play.
+Also excellent for teaching non-chess players.

 Players: 2 | Time: 30 minutes | Why chess players love it: Chess meets randomized setup and flipping pieces

-The Duke takes chess’s core concept—different pieces with different movements—and makes it dynamic.
+The Duke takes chess’s core concept — different pieces with different movements — and makes it dynamic.
 Each tile shows movement patterns on both sides, and every time you move a piece, you flip it to reveal new capabilities.

 Instead of a fixed starting position, you draw tiles from a bag and place them as you go.
 This eliminates opening theory completely while maintaining deep tactical play.
 Your Pikeman moves differently after attacking.
 Your Wizard teleports but then becomes a simple stepper.